-*Was fortunate enough to travel to Syria and see the country in 2008, three years before the war broke out.
-This homage to Syria is a reminder, the story about the country with immense cultural heritage, posted here with the wholehearted wish for peace to be restored and cities to be rebuilt.
+*I was fortunate enough to travel to Syria and see the country in 2008, three years before the war broke out.
+This homage to Syria is a reminder, the story about the country with immense cultural heritage, posted here with the wholehearted wish for peace to be restored and cities rebuilt.

-Then, in the 4th century AD the Basilica of John the Baptist was erected, which was again converted three centuries later into the great mosque dedicated to the Arab Umayyad dynasty founder, khalif Valid the First.
+Then, in the 4th century AD the Basilica of John the Baptist was erected, which was again converted three centuries later into the Great Mosque of Damascus dedicated to the Arab Umayyad dynasty founder, khalif Valid the First.

-Inside – vast space for prayer with nice carpet in vivid colors that covers every centimeter of the floor, pillars all around, beautiful decorative ceiling.
-They say that the Umayyad Mosque was actually the role model for all the future Muslim temples which were to be built in the same manner with spacious prayer halls, huge courtyard with fountains for worshiper to use, and numerous pillars and arches.
+Inside – a vast space for prayer with a nice carpet in vivid colors that covers every centimeter of the floor, pillars all around, and a beautiful decorative ceiling.
+They say that Umayyad Mosque was a model for all the future Muslim temples which were to be built in the same manner with spacious prayer halls, huge courtyards with fountains for worshiper to use, and numerous pillars and arches.

-As if all of this was not enough, there is also one big octagonal pavilion in the central area of the Mosque.
-They say that the actual head of one the prophet who is also mentioned in the Quran is preserved here, the one who, according to the New Testament, baptized Jesus himself.
-Yes, John the Baptist.
+As if all of this was not enough, there is also a big octagonal pavilion in the central area of the mosque.
+They say that the actual head of the prophet who is also mentioned in the Quran is preserved here, the one who, according to the New Testament, baptized Jesus himself – John the Baptist.

 Monument to Salahuddin

 The Old City of Damascus is also well known for its Christian quarter.
-Here you will find traditional craft shops where Christian families sell mosaic-icons, charming picture frames, small boxes in interesting pattern designs.
-They will be thrilled to talk to you, haggle and negotiate the price for their respectable goods.
+Here you will find traditional craft shops where Christian families sell mosaic icons, charming picture frames, and small boxes in interesting pattern designs.
+They will be thrilled to talk to you, haggle, and negotiate the price for their respectable goods.

-Next to the tall Roman wall there is the House of Saint Ananias.
-According to beliefs, this is where Saint Paul was baptized and where he regained his sight before he took off to his great missionary journey.
+Next to the tall Roman wall, there was the House of Saint Ananias.
+According to beliefs, this is where Saint Paul was baptized and where he regained his sight before he took off on his great missionary journey.

-There is one particular reliefs in the Chapel depicting Saint Paul’s escape over the Damascus walls.
+There is a particular relief in the Chapel depicting Saint Paul’s escape over the Damascus walls.

-When I kept walking through one of the small streets here, I came across the Roman columns.
-There are four of them, each with 12 meters in heights.
+When I kept walking through one of the small streets here, I came across Roman columns.
+There are four of them, each with 12 meters in height.

-Also, I have walked out to the gate and the great Citadel next to it that was built to defend the city against Crusaders’ invasions.
+Also, I walked out to the gate and the great Citadel that was built to defend the city against Crusaders’ invasions.
 During the Ottoman period, the Citadel also served as a prison.

 There are a lot of small churches in the Christian district.
-I was walking and looking around, enjoying one of those narrow, bustling streets, and it was a rush hour, horns were honking, people shouting through their car windows, when a group of children rushed by my side, giggling, all dressed in blue school uniforms.
+I was walking and looking around, enjoying one of those narrow, bustling streets, horns honking, people shouting out of their car windows, when a group of children rushed by my side, giggling, all dressed in blue school uniforms.

-One of the musts in the Old City of Damascus was to stop by the fresh juice store.
-You just pick a fruit, the guy makes you a juice, pour it in a tall plastic cup to take or a large glass mug if you are going to drink it there, along with numerous ice cubes.
-It was a perfect stop for a break after all that pushing my way through the heat and crowds.
-Took couple of breaths and moved on, there was still a lot to be seen!
+One of the must-dos in the Old City of Damascus was to stop by the fresh juice store.
+You pick a fruit, and the guy makes you juice and pour it into a tall plastic cup or a large glass mug adding numerous ice cubes.
+It was a perfect stop for a break after all that pushing through the heat and crowds.
+I took a couple of breaths and moved on, there was still a lot to be seen.

-The National Archaeology Museum in Damascus was not to be missed, but also the great view of the city from the Kasyun Hill.
+The National Archaeology Museum in Damascus was also not to be missed.
+If you want a great city view, you should head out to Kasyun Hill.
 Syrians used to come here on weekends (Fridays and Saturdays) to rest with their families and enjoy the landscape.